Vocal cord nodules

 ICD codes: J38 What is the ICD Code?

 If people speak hoarsely, vocal cord nodules may be the reason.
-The voice of those affected can moreover sound toneless and rough.
-If the voice is rested or voice therapy performed, the benign nodules normally disappear again.
+The voice of those affected can also sound toneless and rough.
+If the voice is rested or voice therapy provided, the benign (harmless) nodules normally disappear again.
 Vocal cord nodules develop especially in people who speak or sing often and loudly.

 At a glance